 A contribution by Thibault Josse, Pleine Mer / URGENCI

-Sources / Further reading:
+Sources / Further information

-Global Atlas of Marine Fisheries, Daniel Pauly and Dirk Zeller
+The development of UK fisheries: Global Atlas of Marine Fisheries, Daniel Pauly and Dirk Zeller